p2-group7/co-coding-platform/README.md

 If wanted to change to a different websocket server, it is possible to change by going into the CodeEditor.tsx file and changing the websocket url.

 ## Link to CoCo deployed on Vercel
-On this deployment is the same data as used in the usablity test.
+On this deployment is the same data as used in the usability test.
 This page will NOT be changed before the exam date.
 1. Link: https://co-coding-platform.vercel.app/login
 2. Login:
-   - username: user1, user2, user3, user4, user5, user5.
+   - username: user1, user2, user3, user4, user5, user6.
    - password: Same as username (They must match)